buildkite/on-demand/agent-composer/README.md

 ## Buildkite Agent CloudFormation Macro

-The [`transform`](transform) directory contains an AWS SAM project that deploys a CloudFormation Transform Macro to simplify creating the `AWS::ECS::TaskDefinition` resources for your agents and reduces duplication.
+The [`transform`](transform) directory contains an AWS SAM project that deploys a CloudFormation Macro to simplify creating the `AWS::ECS::TaskDefinition` resources for your agents and reduces duplication.

 To use the CloudFormation Macro, deploy it to your continuous integration AWS Account using the AWS Serverless Application Repository: